Prudential Announces Share Buyback to Optimize Capital Structure - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Prudential plc announced the repurchase of 329,946 of its ordinary shares from Merrill Lynch International, as part of a buyback program authorized by shareholders.
-The transaction, conducted on the London Stock Exchange, is part of Prudential’s strategy to manage its capital structure and enhance shareholder value.
-The repurchased shares will be canceled, reducing the total number of shares in issue to 2,580,889,202, which may impact shareholder voting rights and interests.
+Prudential plc announced the repurchase of 291,966 of its ordinary shares from Merrill Lynch International, as part of a buyback program authorized by shareholders.
+The shares were bought at an average price of £10.1930 and will be canceled, reducing the total number of shares and voting rights to 2,562,595,902.
+This move is part of Prudential’s strategy to manage its capital structure and potentially enhance shareholder value.

-The most recent analyst rating on (GB:PRU) stock is a Hold with a £8.70 price target.
+The most recent analyst rating on (GB:PRU) stock is a Buy with a £12.20 price target.
 To see the full list of analyst forecasts on Prudential stock, see the GB:PRU Stock Forecast page.

 Spark’s Take on GB:PRU Stock